wait-how/smdsh/README.md

 A shell that doesn't rely on stack or heap allocation.
 Keep commands short; there isn't a lot of error checking here.

+The assembly here is optimized for runtime size and makes fairly heavy use of GAS macros.
+Not sure if that was a good idea or not.

 ## Rules
 1. no heap memory allocation (malloc, brk, mmap, new processes, etc.)
 2. no stack allocation (meaning the adjustment of rbp or rsp)